sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 - Point symlink to new version.
 - Send signal to cluster master.
-- Cluster master tells workers to stop accepting new connections.
+- Master tells existing workers to stop accepting new connections.
-- Cluster master forks new workers from new version of code.
+- Master forks new workers from new code.
-- Workers shutdown gracefully.
+- Existing workers shutdown gracefully.

 Note: master never stops.
 There are always workers accepting new connections.
 Workers close out existing connections before dying.